ShannonHeylmun/site/content/about/index.md

 I've been fortunate to have the opportunity to work on a wide variety of projects in my career.

-I started my career at one of the world's largest aerospace companies, where I was lucky enough to work on one of the first DirectX 11 rendering engines ever released.
+I started my career at one of the world's largest aerospace companies, where I worked on one of the first DirectX 11 rendering engines ever released.
 I had the opportunity to work on a tiny, dedicated team to build a brand new rendering engine for Microsoft Flight Simulator.
 I'm proud to say that there is still nothing quite like it in the industry.